-In November 2017 pupils from each of the 13 establishments in Cowal met together to discuss how we could share news about some of the brilliant things that are happening for pupils aged 3 to 18 across Cowal.
-The result is this new blog which is written entirely by pupils writing about their own schools.
+In November 2017, pupils from each of the 13 establishments in Cowal met to discuss how we could share news about some of the brilliant things that are happening for pupils aged 3 to 18 across Cowal.
+The result is this new blog, which is written entirely by pupils writing about their own schools.
 Many thanks to all of our pupil journalists and photographers.
-Well done to Macy Law from Toward Primary School won the competition to design the name and logo for our blog, now named “Pencil Point”.
+Well done to Macy Law from Toward Primary School, who won the competition to design the name and logo for our blog, now named “Pencil Point”.

 Last year all of the P7s from all over Cowal came up to Dunoon Grammar School for their transition week.
 This gave them a taster of their new school (teachers, subjects, food etc.), and also made sure when they came to the school as S1s in August they were familiar with the environment.
 Stuart Lock and Jessie Miller have been around all their classes to see how they had been settling in to the Grammar.
 This was be a new experience for them because some of the new pupils come from schools with under 20 students!

 The P7s had a full schedule but a few interviews with the students were able to be squeezed in!

 In an interview with Andrew Stirling (previous head boy in Kirn Primary), he revealed what his favourite subjects were, what the best parts of DGS are and whether or not he was looking forward to coming back in August.
 Watch Andrew’s interview below.